carueda/tscfg/readme.md

 corresponding class `Struct` in the wrapper but not the member of that type itself.
 Then, the type can be referenced for other definitions.

-> Note: current support is in terms of the referenced object being always
+> Note: current support is in terms of the referenced object always being *required*.
-> *required*. `a: "Struct?"`, for example, is not supported.
+> In other words, `a: "Struct?"`, as an example, is not supported.
-> Also, `@define` is only supported for an object, not for a basic type or list.
+> Also, the `@define` annotation is only supported for objects and enumerations (see below),
+> not for a basic types or lists.

 #### shared object inheritance